aarnphm/aarnphm.github.io/content/thoughts/Giles Deleuze.md

 ### [[thoughts/Philosophy and Nietzsche|Nietzsche and Philosophy]]

 The common misunderstanding of power is that it is the object of the will.
-Instead, D posits Power as subject of the will, such that [[thoughts/Will to Power|Will to Power]] is not a [[thoughts/desire|desire]] for domination, but expressive force that creates values
+Instead, Deleuze posits Power as subject of the will, such that [[thoughts/Will to Power|Will to Power]] is not a [[thoughts/desire|desire]] for domination, but expressive force that creates values

 Nietzsche's genealogy work on [[thoughts/Philosophy and Nietzsche#On Genealogy of Morals|moral]] makes nihilism the presupposition of all metaphysics rather than a particular metaphysics, which allows nihilism to be overcome via the active negation of reactive forces.